bbmokhtari/django-translations/docs/guide/context.rst

    Deutschland
    Köln

-The ``lang`` must be a language code already declared in the :data:`~django.conf.settings.LANGUAGES` setting.
+The language code must already declared in the ``LANGUAGES`` setting.
 It is optional and if it is not passed in, it is automatically set to the :term:`active language` code.

 .. note::